 She can also help employers take proactive steps to avoid problems by helping draft comprehensive employee handbooks that spell out sexual harassment policies and other workplace rules and procedures.

 Counseling Employers On Their Rights And Options

 Even though she has handled numerous sexual harassment cases over the years, each instance involves a slightly different set of facts.
 In order to personalize your defense, she will work with you to get all possible information by asking you:

 - Did the employee notify you of the alleged harassment?

 - Was there evidence supporting the claim?

 - If so, did you take action against the individual or individuals who committed harassment?

 - What is your policy regarding anti-sexual harassment training and creating a safe work environment?

-Once we’ve thoroughly established the facts of your case, we can determine whether your rights have been violated, if you have a claim and whether you are entitled to damages.
+Once she has thoroughly established the facts of your case, Ayesha can determine whether your rights have been violated, if you have a claim and whether you are entitled to damages.

 If you need someone who is not afraid to advocate on your behalf in a sexual harassment case, then we encourage you to contact Hamilton Law Firm, P.C..
-Our attorneys are skilled negotiators and litigators.
-We have your best interests in mind and will fight for them.
+Attorney Hamilton is a skilled negotiator and litigator.
+She has your best interests in mind and will fight for them.